 If the borrower (buyer) does not make payments due on a loan secured by property, the lender (mortgagee or creditor) may foreclose on the mortgage or repossess the property.
-The foreclosure or repossession is treated as a sale or exchange from which the borrower may realize gain or loss (discussed next).
+The foreclosure or repossession is treated as a sale or exchange from which the borrower may realize gain or loss.
 This is true even if the property is voluntarily returned to the lender.
+The borrower may also realize ordinary income from cancellation of debt, if the loan balance is more than the property's fair market value.

 Gain or loss on foreclosure or repossession.
-The borrower's gain or loss from the foreclosure or repossession described previously is generally figured and reported in the same way as gain or loss from sales or exchanges.
-The gain or loss is the difference between the borrower's adjusted basis of the transferred property and the amount realized.
+The borrower's gain or loss from the foreclosure or repossession described earlier is generally figured and reported in the same way as gain or loss from a sale or exchange.
+The gain or loss is the difference between the borrower's adjusted basis in the transferred property and the amount realized.
 See Gain or Loss From Sales and Exchanges, earlier.